jpsm83/health/documentation/n8n/article_social_media.md

 **THREADS:**

 - Text ≤ 500 characters
-- Hashtags: No strict limit - use best practices
+- Hashtags: No strict limit but must follow limit of chars

 **TIKTOK:**

 - Caption ≤ 2200 characters
-- Hashtags: No strict limit - use best practices
+- Hashtags: No strict limit but must follow limit of chars

 **CRITICAL ENFORCEMENT RULES:**

 - **If ANY field exceeds its limit, you MUST rewrite that specific value to fit**
+- **Hashtags are part of the text and must be inclued and count for rules of max characters limit**
 - **Count characters for every single field before outputting**
 - **NO EXCEPTIONS - every single text field must comply**
 - **Platform limits are NON-NEGOTIABLE and must be enforced with 100% accuracy**